-Light transmittance - the system will transmit natural light through the attic space into a ceiling below (see section 6).
+Light transmittance - the systems will transmit natural light through the attic space into a ceiling below (see section 6).

-Strength and stability - the system has adequate resistance to the wind and snow loads likely to be encountered in service (see section 7).
+Strength and stability - the systems have adequate resistance to the wind and snow loads likely to be encountered in the UK (see section 7).

-Weathertightness - the system will provide satisfactory resistance to moisture ingress (see section 8).
+Weathertightness - the systems will provide satisfactory resistance to moisture ingress (see section 8).